aronakhmad/Analisis-Sentimen-Trending-Topic-Twitter-terkait-Habib-Rizieq/README.md

-# Analisis Sentimen Trending Topic Twitter terkait Habib Rizieq
+# Sentiment Analysis of Habib Rizieq Trending on Twitter

-Analisis sentimen ini dilakukan dengan menggunakan 5000 data tweet yang mengandung keyword "habib rizieq".
+This sentiment analysis was done using 5000 twitter data that contain the keyword of "habib rizieq".